intel-retail/automated-self-checkout/README.md

 - [Open source code for setup, install, and execution of software, with complete developer documentation](https://intel-retail.github.io/automated-self-checkout/)
 - [Developer focused website to enable developers to engage and build our partner community](https://www.intel.com/content/www/us/en/developer/articles/reference-implementation/automated-self-checkout.html)
 - [LinkedIn blog illustrating the automated self checkout use case more in detail](https://www.linkedin.com/pulse/retail-innovation-unlocked-open-source-vision-enabled-mohideen/)

+## Smoke tests

+Smoke tests can be run from the command line:

+- to run smoke tests for pipelines: `make run-smoke-tests`
+- to run smoke tests for benchmark: `(cd ./benchmark-scripts || true; ./smoke_test_benchmark.sh)`  (this can take long time because of stream density test)

 ## Known issues